libretrading/admw-modified/README.md

 ### Signal Logic
 - **Long Equities:** Choose the equity asset with the highest positive momentum (e.g., QQQE or EFA).
+- **Short Term Treasury Filter:** equity assets not only need to show positive returns but higher returns than IEI
 - **Safety Assets:** If equity momentum is weak, choose the safety asset with the highest momentum (e.g., TLT or UUP).
 - **Flat:** Maintain no position if no assets meet the criteria.